gongwec/new-JavaCard-simulator/README.md

 Run app:
 1. Clone the repository
 2. Access the folder in terminal and run npm i (this will install all the node packagies in package.json)
-3. Deploy the app on a local static server (e.g. npm static-server.
-Check this page for details https://www.npmjs.com/package/static-   server)
+3. Deploy the app on a local static server
+   (e.g. npm static-server.
+Check this page for details: https://www.npmjs.com/package/staticserver)
 4. Open a browser ->  http//localhost:<port>/views/layout.html